for a week of observing under some of the darkest and most stunning night skies in the world!

 We meet in Sydney and then head out to our dark site for seven nights under the pristine Southern Skies.

-Register Now to secure your place at either of the 2017 OzSky Star Safaris.
-There are still a few places left.
+Register Now to secure your place at one of the next OzSky Star Safaris.

 The primary aim of the OzSky Star Safari is to provide astronomers from the Northern Hemisphere with not only a unique Australian cultural experience, but more importantly a unique opportunity to experience the grandeur of the southern night skies through a number of large, high quality astronomical instruments without the need to transport one's own telescopes from one side of the world to the other.